 Split Pea Soup

-With that ham we’re going to make a yummy split pea soup recipe!
+It's the start to the amazing split pea soup recipe!
 You can save some time by meal prepping a few items and get this soup on the table for a yummy dinner!
 If you have some leftover dinner rolls, enjoy them with this meal!
 If not make Cheesy Breadsticks!